racket/rhombus/rhombus/0000-rhombus.md

 As a function-argument pattern, `Posn(x, y)` both requires the argument to be a `Posn` instance and binds the identifiers `x` and `y` to the values of the instance's fields.
+There's no need to skip the check that the argument is a `Posn`, because the check is anyway part of extracting `x` and `y` fields.

 As you would expect, the fields in a `Posn` binding pattern are themselves patterns.
 Here's a function that works only on the origin: